 This is also called billygoat plum.
 In Gunumeleng season, the tree starts flowering, providing nectar for birds, bees and bats.
 In Banggerreng season the small green fruits are good to eat and a great source of vitamin C.

 Red bush apple | Syzygium suborbiculare

 We call it: Andjarduk

-We throw sticks up into the tall trees if the ripe apples haven’t fallen to the ground already.
-Andjarduk are ripe in the wet season.
+We throw sticks up into the tall trees if the ripe apples haven't fallen to the ground already.
+Andjarduk are ripe in the tropical summer.
 They start fruiting in Gunumeleng.

 Black currant bush | Antidesma ghaesembilia